A Splendid Little Fort in Miami (1898)

 Miami in 1898

 At the time war was declared on Spain, Miami contained a little more than 1200 residents.
-The majority of those residents lived in downtown Miami.
-Even prior to the official declaration of war on April 24th, the city’s residents witnessed the arrival of large numbers of people fleeing Key West due to concern of proximity to the conflict.
+Most of those residents lived in downtown Miami or in nearby surrounding areas of the city’s center.
+Even prior to the official declaration of war on April 24, the city’s residents witnessed the arrival of large numbers of people fleeing Key West due to concern of proximity to the conflict.

-Once war was officially declared, Miami residents feared that Spain would potentially invade Miami as part of an offensive against several coastal cities.
-Miami offered a sparsely populated area surrounded by shallow waters, therefore was under no real threat as a strategic target for Spain.
+Once war was officially declared, Miami residents feared that Spain would potentially invade Miami as part of an offensive against several nearby coastal cities.
+Miami offered a sparsely populated area surrounded by shallow waters, therefore was under no real threat as part of the conflict that played out in Cuba.
 However, fear trumped logic when it came to safety of the city.

 The Miami Metropolis, Miami’s lone newspaper, fanned the flames by suggesting that Spanish warships could destroy the Royal Palm Hotel, Miami’s most important building at the time, or some other landmark.
 The fear of attack by Spain prompted community leaders to petition the Corp of Engineers to provide a fortification to protect the community from an attack by water.
 The answer to this request was Fort Brickell.